ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 cars and occasionally humans and lampposts.
 A marker will be set in the game map, the model should be able to arrive to the marker driving trough the city.

 The model is trained using human labeled data.
-We record the game and key inputs of humans while the play the game, this data is used to train the model.
+We record the game and key inputs of humans while they play the game, this data is used to train the model.

 While we focus on self-driving cars and the video game Grand Theft Auto V this model can be adapted to play any existing